Richardaeld/cola-vending-machine/README.md

 ### Live Application

 ## Scalability
++ Numerous parts of this application were left unfinished and documentation was added to help describe what their purpose was supposed to be.
 + Finalizing a way for users to login, and update their username and password.
 + Creating a way for a user to delete their own account.
-+ A frame has been created to give the ability to have selective views for different users.
-(Ex.
-Admins and users)
++ Stripe was chosen as a payment API and its integration process was not finished.

 # Assumptions
 + The vending machine will only dispense one cola at a time.
-+ Frequent users will want to have a login to remember their card information. *Scalability
++ Frequent users will want to have a login to remember their card information. **Scalability** (Not fully implemented)
-+ ColaCo will want to track who is buying their cola for ‘reasons’. *Scalability
++ ColaCo will want to track who is buying their cola for ‘reasons’. **Scalability** (Not fully implemented)
-+ Users will want a method of payment that does not require logging in.
++ Users will want a method of payment that does not require logging in. **Scalability** (Not fully implemented)
-+ Users will only use credit or debit cards.
++ Users will only use credit or debit cards. **Scalability** (Not fully implemented)

 # Technology